 If you want to watch the information in this article as a video, you can watch it here:

-Note about the formulas in Baker’s Math
+Note about the formulae in Baker’s Math

-In this article I will be using three different variable names in the formulas:
+In this article, I will be using three different variable names in the formulas:

 w | Denotes weight in any unit of your choice |